Top 30 Best Free WordPress Plugins for Every Website

-It does a great job, which is why it has a 4.7-star rating on more than 775 reviews.
-It’s also developed by Automattic, so you can trust its quality and longevity.
+The Akismet plugin is developed by Automattic, so you can trust its quality and longevity.

 If adding code snippets and custom post types is your idea of a fun Saturday evening (or if you’re just an advanced user), these plugins will make your life easier without costing a penny.

 You can use these custom fields for… Well, pretty much everything!
-That’s why this plugin is massively popular with developers, and has a 4.9-star rating on more than 1,000 reviews at WordPress.org.
+That’s why this plugin is massively popular with developers.

 If you’ve ever felt limited by the basic WordPress Editor, you can use Advanced Custom Fields to create a more customized editor with fields that make your life easier and improve your productivity.

 Plus, Advanced Custom Fields also recently added support for custom post types and custom taxonomies as well, so you can use it for all of your custom content needs.